-Did you know that age-related hearing loss impacts roughly one in three U.S. adults between the ages of 65 and 74 (and roughly half of those over 75)?
-But despite its prevalence, only about 30% of older Americans who have hearing loss have ever used hearing aids (and that number drops to 16% for those under the age of 69!).
-Depending on whose numbers you look at, there are at least 20 million Americans suffering from untreated hearing loss; though some estimates put this closer to 30 million.
+Did you know that age-related hearing loss impacts roughly one in three adults between the ages of 65 and 74 (and roughly half of those over 75)?
+But despite its prevalence, only about 30% of those who have hearing loss have ever used hearing aids (and that number drops to 16% for those under the age of 69!).
+Depending on whose numbers you look at, there are at least 20 million people suffering from untreated hearing loss, though some estimates put this closer to 30 million.

 There are a variety of reasons why people might not seek treatment for hearing loss, especially as they grow older.
 (One study found that only 28% of people who said they suffered from hearing loss had even gotten their hearing tested, let alone sought further treatment.)
 For some folks, it’s like wrinkles or gray hair—just part of aging.
 Hearing loss has long been easy to diagnose, but thanks to the considerable improvements that have been made in hearing aid technology, it’s also a highly treatable condition.
 That’s important because a growing body of research shows that treating hearing loss can improve more than your hearing.